Cameron Parish, Louisiana: 19th century

 The Mermentau Jayhawkers were made up of a band of "200 mounted draft dodgers, bushwhackers, cattle thieves, runaway slaves, and Confederate deserters from Texas and Louisiana."
 They regularly raided federal supply lines and plundered from the local people, earning the enmity of both Union and Confederate regulars.
-If caught by Confederate forces, Jayhawker deserters were quickly court martialed and executed.
+If caught by Confederate forces, Jayhawker deserters were quickly court-martialed and executed.
 Local forces also organized as Regulators in an effort to protect women and children of local families, and repulse the Jayhawkers.
 After the end of the war, some of the vigilante Regulators turned to suppressing blacks and resisting Reconstruction.

 Cameron Parish was organized in 1870 during the Reconstruction era and was made up of portions of Calcasieu and Vermilion parishes.
 It was one of several new parishes organized by the Republican-dominated legislature to create new centers of Republican political strength.
 Cameron Parish is named for Republican Simon Cameron, a Pennsylvanian who was President Abraham Lincoln's first secretary of war.
-Today its population is overwhelmingly majority white and Republican in the 21st century realignment.
+Today its population is overwhelmingly majority white and Republican in the 21st-century realignment.

-This is among the largest civil parishes in Louisiana, yet the least populated, owing to the high proportion of land area made up by marsh and wetlands.
-Cameron Parish comprises a large portion of the Louisiana Chenier Plain; it is home to numerous cheniers, elevated fertile ridges that occur in certain coastal regions, particularly in Louisiana.
+This is among the largest civil parishes in Louisiana, yet the least populated, owing to the high proportion of land area made up of marsh and wetlands.
+Cameron Parish comprises a large portion of the Louisiana Chenier Plain; it is home to numerous cheniers, and elevated fertile ridges that occur in certain coastal regions, particularly in Louisiana.
 These were developed for cotton plantations both before and after the Civil War; settlers also raised stock.